Everything We Know About Wayfinder

 What is Wayfinder & Release Date

-Wayfinder is a free-to-play, character-based, action-MMO set for early access on PlayStation 5 and PC in Spring of 2023 with the full release in late 2023 for consoles and PC.
+Wayfinder is a free-to-play, character-based, action-MMO set for early access on PlayStation 5 and PC on August 17th, 2023 with the full release in late 2023 for consoles and PC.
 The game will support full cross-platform play, and is a totally new and original game being developed by Airship Syndicate.

 You’ll get to choose form a variety of characters.
 Each character has their own unique playstyle and abilities.
 They each harness their own power to defend against the enemies that are out to destroy their world.